pleb/blog/posts/minimal-nextjs-blog-part1-hello-world.md

 ## Finish line

 Finished, right?
 Well almost.
 Looking carefully at the console output, you'll see that the Next.js framework has populated the tsconfig.json file with its default.
 Ah ha, the continuation point from early.
 See, I told you my weird method of adding TS had a purpose.
-Next, I'll change a few defaults to my own preference.
+Next, I change a few defaults to suit my own preferences.

-I'll be setting strict to true.
+I set strict to true.
 If you want, you can read more about this change on the [TS Website](https://www.typescriptlang.org/tsconfig#Strict_Type_Checking_Options_6173).

 ```json
 "strict": true,
 ```

-To ensure I'm getting the most out of Type Safety, I'll also be enabling no implicit this, no implicit any, and lastly, no implicit return types.
+To ensure I get the most out of type safety, I also enable 'no implicit this', no 'implicit any', and lastly, 'no implicit return types'.

 ```json
 "noImplicitThis": true,